owncloud-archive/documentation/admin_manual/configuration/server/config_sample_php_parameters.rst

 	'log_rotate_size' => false,

-Enables log rotation and limits the total size of logfiles.
-The default is 0, or no rotation.
-Specify a size in bytes, for example 104857600 (100 megabytes = 100 * 1024 * 1024 bytes).
-A new logfile is created with a new name when the old logfile reaches your limit.
+Enables log rotation and limits the total size of the logfiles.

+The default is 0 or false which disables log rotation.
+Specify a size in bytes, for example 104857600
+(100 megabytes = 100 * 1024 * 1024 bytes).
+A new logfile is created with a new name when the old logfile reaches the defined limit.
 If a rotated log file is already present, it will be overwritten.
+If enabled, only the active log file and one rotated file are stored.

 Alternate Code Locations
 ------------------------